Prosdino95/SOFTWARE-ENGINEERING-2/DD.rst

 Deployement View
 ----------------

-Other userful information about the deployment of the components can be represented on the diagram below.
+Other userful information about the deployment of the BackEnd components can be represented on the diagram below.

 	.. image:: Resources/DD_Diagram/Deployment_view.png